gerrymandr/Ising/n_by_n/_README.txt

 matrix_maker.py
-File that contains code.
-That will turn each row from the output file of minichainfinal.py into an 18by18 matrix.
+File that contains code that will turn each row from the output file of minichainfinal.py into an 18by18 matrix.